-HUD regulations provide that 3% of the CDBG allocation and Program Income plus \$100,000 can be used for administration and technical assistance for the State-administered program.
-In 2018, this will equate to at least \$968,341.
+HUD regulations provide that 3% of the CDBG Allocation and Program Income plus \$100,000 can be used for Administration and Technical Assistance for the State administered program.
+In 2019, this will equate to at least \$975,785 and may increase based on Program Income.

-Funding Allocations are as follows;
+2019 Funding Allocations are as follows;